resthub/resthub.org/spring-stack.rst

 Configuration
 -------------

-You will find bellow typical configuration file for your application.
+You will find below the typical configuration file for your application.

 pom.xml
 ~~~~~~~